European Economic and Social Committee

 The European Economic and Social Committee (EESC) is a consultative body of the European Union (EU) established in 1958.
-It is an advisory assembly composed of "social partners", namely: employers (employers' organisations), employees (trade unions) and representatives of various other interests.
+It is an advisory assembly composed of representatives from employers' associations, workers' unions (trade unions) and civil society organisations.
 Its seat, which it shares with the Committee of the Regions, is the Jacques Delors building on Belliardstraat / Rue Belliard 99 in Brussels.

 Once known by the acronym "EcoSoc", the body is now referred to as the "EESC", to avoid confusions with the United Nations ECOSOC.

 Role

 The European Economic and Social Committee was established by the Treaty of Rome of 1957 in order to unite different economic interest groups to establish a Single Market.
 The creation of this committee gave them an institution to allow their voices to be heard by the European Commission, the Council and the European Parliament.
 The EESC declares itself to be "a bridge between Europe and organised civil society".

 It is mandatory for the committee to be consulted on those issues stipulated in the Treaties and in all cases where the institutions deem it appropriate.
 The Treaty of Maastricht considerably enlarged the committee's domain.
 Its influence now extends to matters such as social policy, social and economic cohesion, environment, education, health, customers protection, industry, Trans-European Networks, indirect taxation and structural funds.
 On certain issues the EESC works in partnership with the Committee of the Regions.

-In latest years the committee has taken up the challenge of civil society, opening up its forum to representatives of all sectors, developing two complementary missions:
+In latest years, the committee has taken up the challenge of civil society, opening up its forum to representatives of all sectors, developing two complementary missions: